-Number of weeks in the first half and the second half may change but the total of these two will be 15.
+\Number of weeks in the first half and the second half may change but the total of these two will be 15.

-On a Monday and Tuesday around the sixth week the relevant Incourse Assessments (ICA) for the theory courses and the theory components of the courses will be held.
-On Monday, Tuesday and Wednesday around the 12th week the relevant In-course Assessments (ICA) for the theory courses and the theory components of the courses will be held.
+\\ Around the sixth week the relevant In-course Assessments (ICA) for the theory courses and the theory components of the courses will be held.
+Around the 12th week the relevant In-course Assessments (ICA) for the theory courses and the theory components of the courses will be held.
 This make up week is to compensate for the days lost in holding these ICAs.
-During this week, on the Monday, Tuesday and Wednesday the regular time table will be followed.
-On Thursday and Friday, time table for Monday and Tuesday respectively will be followed.